Overwhelmed by Flashy Apps? Prioritize This When Choosing Classroom Tech

 For example, “Do you have something in your toolbelt that will help capture data from formative assessments?” or “… that will support students with their end-of-year portfolios?”

-The “best” classroom tech for your students also depends on alignment with the school setting.
+The “best” classroom tech for your school’s students also depends on alignment with the larger setting.

 Monica calls this idea, “Embrace your place.”

-“What have you been asked to use from a district or school level?
+“What have you been asked to use from a district level?
 And if you’re choosing other tools … does it work with that other platform?”
-Monica suggested educators ask.
+Monica suggested considering.

-Trying to adopt too many different learning apps and tools can lead to feeling like your classroom is overflowing with too much tech.
+Trying to adopt too many different learning apps and tools can lead to feeling like classrooms are overflowing with too much tech.

-That’s why it’s important to ask these questions to yourself or colleagues to help pare down your classroom tech choices to what is best for your students.
+That’s why it’s important to ask these questions to yourself or colleagues to help pare down your classroom tech choices to what is best for students and easiest for teachers to implement.

 Differentiation, making instruction more targeted and accessible to students’ diverse needs, is another area that can be aided by technology solutions.

-Here are some of Monica’s recommendations on determining the differentiation solution that will be right for your class:
+Here are some of Monica’s recommendations for determining the differentiation solution that will be right for your school:

 These are just some ways that classroom tech can be used to prioritize and effectively support student learning.